syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Setting MDI Window state

-The window's state of the MDI Window can be set using the `SetMDIWindowState()` method of DocumentContainer.
+The state of the MDI Window can be set using the `SetMDIWindowState()` method of DocumentContainer.

-### Setting MDIWindowstate as Minimized
+### Setting MDI Windowstate as Minimized

 {% highlight c# %}